Search by category, archive or keyword

 Recognize the Signs of Codependency

-- There is routine sacrifice by one partner for the other.
-This could be in terms of time, taking responsibility, or giving up activities to meet the needs of their partner.
+- There is a routine sacrifice by one partner for the other.
+This could be in terms of time, taking responsibility, or giving up activities to meet their partner’s needs.

 - One partner feels responsible for the other partner, regardless of whether or not they are willing to take accountability.
 This often manifests in making excuses for addictive behavior, even as it reoccurs.

-- If a person feels as though the relationship is all they have in life, it is a telling sign that there is an unhealthy attachment coupled with self-esteem and self-worth issues.
+- If a person feels that the relationship is all they have in life, it is a telling sign of an unhealthy attachment coupled with self-esteem and self-worth issues.
 While we should value our loved ones and the connection we have, this level of unbalanced control is unhealthy, especially while in a relationship with an alcoholic.

-- There is significant denial about the behaviors from both parties in a relationship.
-This can be about the role of a codependent partner, or about the unhealthy behavior between both people as the problems persist within a relationship.
+- There is significant denial about the behaviors of both parties in a relationship.
+This can be about the role of a codependent partner or the unhealthy behavior between both people as the problems persist within a relationship.

 - There is depression, guilt, or shame with the actions surrounding a relationship and its behavioral cycle.
-This is not exclusive to alcoholism and codependency, but it is a very common symptom.
+This is not exclusive to alcoholism and codependency but is a very common symptom.

 How Can Codependency be Potentially Dangerous?

-The inaction of family members allows the alcoholic to forge ahead with insanity and little reasons to stop.
+The inaction of family members allows the alcoholic to forge ahead with insanity and few reasons to stop.
 There will always be an intervention at some point.
-The question a family may want to consider is, do you allow them to have an alcoholic intervention stemming from the consequences or do you stage a family intervention with love?
+A family may want to consider whether you allow them to have an alcoholic intervention stemming from the consequences or to stage a family intervention with love.

 Overcoming Addiction and Codependency